ferlyz/ipt101b_llander/README.md

 ## Sample Code
 `printf('Hello World!');`
 ## How to Install
-- Step 1:Download the zip file or use git done
+- Step 1:Download the zip file or use git clone